arcus/education_modules/intro_to_nhst/intro_to_nhst.md

 </div>

 For example, without any more specific information, you would assume a given patient's probability of having beast cancer is about the same as the population probability of that cancer.
-If you find out that she's had a mamogram that detected cancer (new evidence), how does that change your estimation of her probability of having breast cancer?
+If you find out that she's had a mammogram that detected cancer (new evidence), how does that change your estimation of her probability of having breast cancer?
-It still wouldn't be 100% (mamograms have false positives), but it would be higher than before you knew about the mamogram.
+It still wouldn't be 100% (mammograms have false positives), but it would be higher than before you knew about the mammogram.
-Bayes' theorem expresses precisely, in math, what the updated probability would be, given the prior probability and the strength of the evidence (how good of a test is a mamogram?).
+Bayes' theorem expresses precisely, in math, what the updated probability would be, given the prior probability and the strength of the evidence (how good of a test is a mammogram?).

 In a research context, you would specify a prior probability for your hypothesis (if you want to be conservative, you might set it to zero, like a null hypothesis).
 Then you collect your data and estimate the strength of the evidence, for example as an effect size, and you can use Bayes' theorem to calculate what the probability of your hypothesis is now, given the evidence.

 **In other words, Bayesian inference allows to you directly test the questions you're actually curious about in a way that is much more intutive than NHST.**

-Bayesian inference also provides a natural way to incoporate additional knowledge into your hypothesis test --- if you're testing a hypothesis that seems very unlikely, the evidence should need to be much stronger than if you're testing for something that's pretty common sense.
+Bayesian inference also provides a natural way to incoporate additional knowledge into your hypothesis test-- if you're testing a hypothesis that seems very unlikely, the evidence should need to be much stronger than if you're testing for something that's pretty common sense.

 For example, there is a real, published study in a mainstream journal purporting to show evidence that research participants have some abililty to sense the future before it happens ([Bem, 2011](https://pubmed.ncbi.nlm.nih.gov/21280961/)).
-That article triggered several responses from other scientists arguing about a number of details in the statistical methods employed in the original study, including the fact that a Bayesian analysis would have allowed the analyst to specify a prior probability for being able to correctly anticipate random images, and that prior probability should have been quite low given the very reasonable skepticsm around ESP (for example, see [Rouder & Morey, 2011](https://link.springer.com/article/10.3758/s13423-011-0088-7)).
+That article triggered several responses from other scientists arguing about a number of details in the statistical methods employed in the original study, including the fact that a Bayesian analysis would have allowed the analyst to specify a prior probability for being able to correctly anticipate random images, and that prior probability should have been quite low given the very reasonable skepticsm around extrasensory perception, or ESP (for example, see [Rouder & Morey, 2011](https://link.springer.com/article/10.3758/s13423-011-0088-7)).
 NHST considers all hypotheses to be equally likely, whether you're replicating a well-established effect or testing something controversial.

 !['Above the first panel: "Did the sun just explode?
 (It's night so we're not sure)".
 Panel 1: Two stick figures with a machine in between them.
 The first says, "This neutrino detector measures whether the sun has gone nova."
 The second says, "Then, it rolls two dice.
 If they both come up six, it lies to us.
 Otherwise, it tells the truth."
 And the first says, "Let's try.
 Detector!
 Has the sun gone nova?"
 The machine makes a "roll" noise and then repsonds, "YES."
 Panel 2, titled "Frequestist Statistician": The first stick figure says, "The probability of this result happening by chance is 1/36 = 0.027.
 Since p < 0.05, I conclude that the sun has exploded."
 Panel 3, titled "Bayesian Statistician": The second stick figure says, "Bet you $50 it hasn't."'](https://imgs.xkcd.com/comics/frequentists_vs_bayesians.png "[Frequentists vs. Bayesians](https://xkcd.com/1132/) by xkcd, shared under a [CC license](https://xkcd.com/license.html).")